cdktf/cdktf-provider-snowflake/docs/sharedDatabase.python.md

 - *Type:* str

 The database parameter that specifies the default catalog to use for Iceberg tables.
+For more information, see [CATALOG](https://docs.snowflake.com/en/sql-reference/parameters#catalog).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/shared_database#catalog SharedDatabase#catalog}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.0/docs/resources/shared_database#catalog SharedDatabase#catalog}

 ---